 To understand the Knight Institute's training mission, it helps to know how many people take our courses each year and how many disciplines they represent.
-The combined enrollment for all sections of 7100 and 7101 in 2013-14 amounted to 111 graduate students from thirty-four departments and programs.
-Tables 1 and 2 show the departments these graduate students represented during the 2013-14 academic year.
+The combined enrollment for all sections of 7100: Teaching Writing and 7101: Writing in the Majors Seminar in 2013-14 amounted to 111 graduate students from 34 departments and programs.
+Tables 5.1 and 5.2 show the departments these graduate students represented during the 2013-14 academic year.